vacuumlabs/adalite/README.md

 ## Validate the source

-There's no hardware wallet integration yet, but we're currently working on it.
 If you want, you can verify the integrity of the code running in your browser, you can:

 - checkout the latest version (currently 1.0.0)
 - build the project